-Learn how to clean a top loading washing machine with bleach and vinegar in this easy step by step tutorial!
+Learn how to clean a top loading washing machine with bleach and white vinegar in this easy step by step tutorial!

 Short answer: yes!

 I spend an enormous amount of time doing laundry.
 Between my husband and

 With all of that use, detergent residue, mold, and grime can build up fast, like in the photo below.